 - Line 4: 5.05, 5.00, 4.95, 4.95, 4.95, 5.05, 5.00, 5.05, 5.05, 5.00

 - Line 4: Both accurate and precise.

-Who defines the desired level of Accuracy and Precision?
+Who determines the appropriate level of Accuracy and Precision?

 The project management team should determine the appropriate levels of accuracy and precision for the project in the quality management plan.

-There is no fixed value or standard for accuracy or precision that apply for all projects or industries.
+There is no fixed value or standard for accuracy or precision that applies for all projects or industries.

 Which is more important - Accuracy or Precision?